dmpstats/sCRM/inst/app/markdown/landing_intro_text.md

 - Automated report generation
 - Faster simulations, thanks to `{stochLAB}`

-__sCRM__ was developed by DMP Statistical Solutions Ltd and HiDef Aerial Surveying Ltd. This is a BETA version and is currently undergoing testing.
+__sCRM__ was developed by DMP Statistical Solutions Ltd, and is partnered with the Migration CRM tool ([mCRM](https://github.com/HiDef-Aerial-Surveying/mCRM)) developed by HiDef Aerial Surveying Ltd.

+__This is a BETA release and is currently undergoing testing.__